karta2581025/Monster-Hunter-Wilds-Save-Backup-Before-Starting-Game-For-Steam/README.md

 4. Open Steam and go to your game list.

-5. Right-click the game (e.g., Monster Hunter Wilds), then choose "Properties".
+5. Right-click the game (e.g., Monster Hunter Wilds), then choose `Properties`.

-6. In the "Launch Options" field, paste the following line:
+6. In the `Launch Options` field, paste the following line:
    (replace the .bat path with your actual file path)